cchdo/joa.ucsd.edu/mac_specific_installation_instructions.md

 <br>
 <li>Download the Zip file.</li>

-<li>When the download is finished, there will be a folder called Java OceanAtlas in your downloads folder that contains these files:</li>
+<li>When the download is finished, there will be a folder called Java OceanAtlas in your Downloads folder that contains these files:</li>
 <br>
 <center><img alt="Mac-2" src="assets/images/mac2.jpg"></center>
 <br>